aristotelisballas/aristotelisballas.github.io/_pages/teaching.md

 > As a teaching assistant alongside C.Diou, I assisted in this course which is part of the
 >[ Informatics and Telematics](https://msc.dit.hua.gr/) postgraduate program.
 > It explores how signals and data streams produced by IoT devices can be used to develop artificial intelligence
-> application, with a focus on training of classification and regression models.
+> applications, with a focus on training of classification and regression models.